AgenticRecTune: Multi-Agent with Self-Evolving Skillhub for Recommendation System Optimization: Online Experiment

 \subsubsection{Ranking Stage}

 The ranking stage is computationally intensive and presents a highly sensitive, multi-objective optimization problem.
-The recommendation system must balance competing goals, ranging from short-term user engagement metrics (e.g., clicks, CTR, and session duration) to long-term objectives (e.g., retention, DAU, and diversity).
+The recommender system must balance competing goals, ranging from short-term user engagement metrics to long-term objectives.
 During the ranking model's score fusion stage, configurations are used to balance scores across different prediction targets.
 Each candidate is comprehensively evaluated against multiple criteria, such as quality and relevance.
 The value fusion task applies a specific configuration to compute a weighted combination of these scores.

 Human tuning and data-driven learning rely on extensive domain experience to discover optimal fusion weights for these distinct sub-models.
 In contrast, AgenticRecTune leverages its reasoning loop and vast amounts of historical data to explore this high-dimensional weight space significantly more efficiently than traditional grid search methods.
 The agent can synthesizes optimization strategies based on top-performing historical configurations and production development requirements, achieving an improvement that boosts production topline metrics.
 As demonstrated in Table \ref{tab:stage}, AgenticRecTune successfully identifies superior parameters and improve the engagement Metric 1 \& 2.